-- D.A., Clarinet Performance, University of Northern Colorado - 2012
+- D.A., Clarinet Performance, University of Northern Colorado

-- M.M., Clarinet Performance, University of Denver - 2007
+- M.M., Clarinet Performance, University of Denver

-- B.M., Clarinet Performance, University of Colorado at Boulder - 1999
+- B.M., Clarinet Performance, University of Colorado at Boulder

-Ebert has performed with diverse artists and ensembles such as Dave Grusin, Evan Ziporyn, the London Symphony Chorus, and the acclaimed MahlerFest Orchestra.
-He is currently the clarinetist for The Playground, a new music ensemble in residence at the University of Denver.
-His chamber trio Contradances appears on The Playground’s debut recording Dreams Go Through Me.
+Dr. Ebert has performed with diverse artists and ensembles such as Robert Moran, Dave Grusin, Evan Ziporyn, the London Symphony Chorus, the Mahler Fest Orchestra, the Boulder Symphony Orchestra, and the Colorado Symphony Orchestra.
+He is currently the clarinetist for The Playground, Denver’s premier new music ensemble, and Antero Winds, the renowned Colorado woodwind quintet.

-A competent guitarist, singer and songwriter, Brian has played in rock bands since the age of 15.
+A competent guitarist, singer, and songwriter, Brian has played in rock bands since the age of 15.
 He has performed in many local venues and festivals, including the Winter Park Folk Festival (2004, 2005, 2006) and the Blues from the Top Festival in Granby, Colorado (2005).
 Brian currently resides in Englewood, Colorado with his wife Tia.